Eleonora Duse: Career

 By this time, her career was in full swing and her popularity was high in 1885.
 She travelled on tour to South America, and upon her return a year later she formed her own company, meaning that she would assume the additional responsibilities of both manager and director.

 Between 1887 and 1894, she had an affair with the Italian poet Arrigo Boito, perhaps best remembered as Verdi's librettist.
 Their relationship was carried out in a highly clandestine manner, presumably because of Boito's many aristocratic friends and acquaintances.
 (Despite this, their voluminous correspondence over the years survives.)
 In later years the two remained on good terms until his death in 1918.

-In 1895 she met Gabriele D'Annunzio (1863–1938), who was five years her junior, and the two became involved romantically as well as collaborating professionally.
+In 1894 she met Gabriele D'Annunzio (1863–1938), who was five years her junior, in Venice and the two became involved romantically as well as collaborating professionally.
 Gabriele d'Annunzio wrote four plays for her.
 In contrast to her relations with Boito, her association with d'Annunzio was widely recognized.
 When d'Annunzio gave the lead for the premiere of the play La città morta to Sarah Bernhardt instead of Duse, there was a furious fight, and Duse ended her affair with him.

 In contrast to Bernhardt's outgoing personality, which thrived on publicity, Duse was introverted and private, rarely giving interviews.
 She found public appearances to be a distraction, and once remarked to a journalist that away from the stage, "I do not exist".
 Bernhardt and Duse were unspoken rivals for many years.
 Comparisons of Duse to Bernhardt with regard to their acting talent were common, with warring factions arguing over their relative merits.
 Those who thought Duse the greater artist included George Bernard Shaw, who saw both actresses in London within the span of a few days, in the same play.
 Shaw gave his nod to Duse and defended his choice in an adamant oratory quoted by biographer Frances Winwar.
 Dame Ellen Terry, who knew them both, observed, "How futile it is to make comparisons!
 Better far to thank heaven for both these women."

 In 1896, Duse completed a triumphant tour of the United States; in Washington President Grover Cleveland and his wife attended every performance.
 Mrs. Cleveland shocked Washington society by giving, in Duse's honor, the first-ever White House tea held for an actress.
 In 1909, Duse retired from acting.